 Melda Production cares a great deal about user experience, which is why they’ve developed a user interface that goes out of this world for you to be as comfortable as you like with this plugin.
 You can entirely customize and shape the UI to taste, change colors and styles, and resize it while still maintaining CPU-friendly.

 MAutoAlign can handle mono, stereo, mid/side encoding, and up to 8 surround audio channels at once, which is a fascinating trait.
 It could be used for many different scenarios, like music, films, video games, and VR.

 - Safety limiter:

-This plugin has an automatic gain compensation to prevent ear damage, allowing a much clearer A-B comparison and keep you from misjudging whether it sounds better or louder.
+This plugin has an automatic gain compensation to prevent ear damage, allowing a much clearer A-B comparison and keeping you from misjudging whether it sounds better or louder.
 This includes the so-called safety limiter, an incorporated brick-wall limiter that makes sure everything stays under 0dB.

 In addition to its incredibly malleable GUI, MAutoAlign is ridiculously easy to use and fast as no other, as it automatically finds the sample delay of your tracks and aligns them to perfection within seconds.
 You only need to load MAutoAlign and hit on the analyze button during playback.
 It will explore all related tracks and mix them together.

 Supports Windows 7 SP1 and higher, supports macOS 10.9 or higher, runs on 32 and 64 bit on Windows and 64bit only on macOS, and comes in VST, VST3, AU, and AAX formats.

 MAutoAlign is an excellent time-saving tool that automatically corrects any possible phase cancellation in just a matter of seconds.
 It is as simple as clicking one button and let run, preventing you from taking too long focusing on correcting and dedicating more time working on what needs to be done.